pthom/litgen_template/README.md

 Please confirm you want to make the modifications (it cannot be undone).
 Type 'yes' to confirm: yes
 ````

-After this, you will see various messages explaining what was changed:
+_After this, you will see various messages explaining what was changed_
 ````
 ...
 _replace_in_file ./setup.py`